anisha22s/Automating-Data-Workflow-Mailchimp/README.md

 # **Mailchimp-with-API**

+As part of UC Davis MSBA program, I worked as a Data Analyst for a performing arts center.
 This repository contains code that allows you to access survey responses from your Mailchimp account in real-time using Mailchimp API's.
 The responses are then formatted into a Pandas dataframe for easy integration with other tools.

 ## **Installation**